 What's the Difference Between Grass-fed and Finished Beef?

 I had always been curious about grass-fed beef.
 What was the difference?
 Was it actually better?
 Grass-fed and finished beef comes from cattle that eat grass for their entire lives virus the conventional grain-fed cattle that are often given antibiotics and growth hormones in order to fatten them up.
 Grass-fed beef tends to have fewer calories that beef and is significantly lower in fat.
 It also is a good source of Omega-3 fatty acids, which are known to decrease inflammation.

 Recently having had a baby, I spent my entire pregnancy listening to my body.
 Making sure I honored what it was telling me.
 I ate grass-fed beef as a regular part of my diet and at no point during my pregnancy did I experience anemia or any other deficiency.
 When you're pregnant, blood volume and red blood cell production increase in order to provide the baby with oxygen and nutrients.
 As you can imagine the demand for iron also increases, and if there isn't enough or your ability to absorb is impaired, then that can lead to a deficiency.
 Other issues that can arise when iron is low during pregnancy are premature birth or low birth weight and pregnant women with anemia may be more prone to infections due to iron's ability to support immune function.

 Veggie-packed Picadillo with Pre Grass-fed and Finished Ground Beef

-Regardless of your dietary preferences, I think it is important to know that omitting food groups might not always be the best option.
-To me, there are different instances in life where we want to explore options available to us and that is perfectly fine.
+Regardless of your dietary preferences, it is important to know that omitting food groups might not always be the best option.
 As long as you feel you're making the best choice for you at that moment, understanding that everything is ever changing, and whatever you choose there are always ways to execute that in a healthy and meaningful way.